ajabadi/mixOmics.data/README.md

 # _mixOmics_ Data

-This package contains the datasets from [mixOmics](https://github.com/mixOmicsTeam/mixOmics) package.
+This package contains the datasets from [mixOmics](https://github.com/mixOmicsTeam/mixOmics) Bioconductor package.

 The data descriptions can be found in \code{/man}.